WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Chionophila jamesii

-(Snowlover) Scrophulariaceae (Snapdragon Family) Alpine.
+(Snowlover) Plantaginaceae (Plantain Family) Alpine.
 Tundra.
 Summer.
-A walking pace is just too fast if we really want to see the world.
-Snowlover is one of those tiny alpine plants (the one pictured is just two inches high) that evades you unless you search at the slowest pace.
+Even a walking pace is just too fast if we really want to see the world.
+Snowlover is one of those tiny alpine plants (the ones pictured on this page are just 2-3 inches high) that evades you unless you search at the slowest pace.
 And then, as happened to us, you may find many Snowlover plants, for the plants grow near each other by the dozen or more.
-The plant has many tinges of purple contrasting with the bright white flowers.
+Snowlover has many tinges of purple contrasting with the bright white flowers.
 Leaves are thick, nearly vertical, and almost as high as the flower.
 George Bentham (1800-1884) named this genus and species in 1846.
 "Chionophila" is Greek for "snow lover".
 Edwin James was a naturalist with the Long Expedition of 1819-1820.
 (More biographical information about James.)

 |